victortoday/peer_production_course/assignment_submission/adaptation_paper/Sifan_Adaptation_Paper.md

 As far as I'm concerned, HUST Online Judge is not a typical peer production project.
 In the very beginning, I believed there are many features that distinguish it from other projects, however, after I contrasted the motivation of this project to what I've learned about the "open source way", I found more and more similarities between them.
 All in all, it's very beneficial for me to have a deeper understanding of the "open source way".
 I'd like to discuss my findings of HUST Online Judge in the following parts.

-## 2 Motivation
+## 2 Motivations of HUST Students
 ### 2.1 I Love It!
 The initial contributors were the members of HUST ACMICPC team who joined HUST Online Judge developing team due to their fondness of coding and algorithm.
 "Programming for those people are similar to hobbies like swimming, playing football or watching movies", Shang said.
 Absolutely, this is an intrinsic motivation and it can result in high-quality learning and creativity[3].

 ### 2.2 I Need It!
-Also, they wanted to have their own online judge which enabled them to better enjoy training algorithm.
-In a word, they thought they really need this system.
+Also, the initial contributors wanted to have their own online judge which enabled them to better enjoy training algorithm.
+In a word, they thought that they really need this system.
 To begin with, I assumed “I need it” is kind of intrinsic motivations because this feeling is an instinctive reaction from my standpoint.
 But later I realized that it's complex.

 If they only wanted to train algorithm, they could simply buy one or keep using other online judges.
 The point is that they need their **own** online judge, and it's just like I don't want to use computers in the library and I need to have my own laptop.
 It can be both intrinsic and extrinsic.
 If they need their own online judge in that they can have more fun training, it's intrinsic.
 If they wanted to compete with other online judges, it's extrinsic.
 Nonetheless, Raymond proposed three basic motives, which are different from the intrinsic and extrinsic classification, one of them is that "they may directly benefit from the software and software improvements they develop, because they have a use for them"[4].
 I think this motive best describe the participants of HUST Online Judge project.